-A second class (2:2) honours degree or equivalent in science or engineering, or appropriate professional experience.
+An honours degree (2:2 or above) or equivalent overseas qualification in science or engineering, or appropriate professional experience.

 Months of entry

-The project will be devoted to one of several topical areas of modern physics including high-temperature superconductivity, terahertz semiconductor and superconductor electronics, quantum computing and quantum metamaterials, physics of extreme conditions and astrophysics.
+Your research project will be devoted to one of several topical areas of modern physics including high-temperature superconductivity, terahertz semiconductor and superconductor electronics, quantum computing and quantum metamaterials, and physics of extreme conditions.

 Information for international students

 Qualification and course duration